pablo67340/lavaplayer/FAQ.md

 ## Errors

-**ALWAYS** include stack traces and the track that was played (in case of an URL) when reporting an error.
+**ALWAYS** include stack traces and the track that was played (in case of a URL) when reporting an error.

 ### `NoSuchMethodError` and `NoClassDefFoundError`